Family: Apiaceae

 Misc FactsThe flowers are used in floral arrangements, along with the dried seed heads.
 The root can be dried, ground and use as a substitute for coffee.
 Daucus is from the Greek word dais, which means to burn.
 Probably because of its acid tasting roots.
 Carota comes from the word carrot.
 Queen Ann's Lace is named after Queen Ann of England (1702-1714) who liked to have lace on her dresses.
 According to legend the reddish central flowers are came from Queen Ann when she pricked her finger sowing (#138) An escaped plant from European flower beds.
 The Swallowtail Butterfly frequents this plant along with over 60 other insects.

-Author's NotesAfter being a professional garden weeder for over 25 years I consider Queen Ann's Lace to be one of my least concerns.
-I have pulled few in my gardens.
-It can be found in the lawn forming flat rosettes of ferny foliage.
-It is most prolific in disturbed areas but will quickly lose ground to other more aggressive plants.
+Author's NotesAfter working as a professional garden weeder for over 25 years, I consider Queen Ann's Lace to be one of my least concerns.
+I have pulled a few in my gardens.
+It can be found in the lawn forming flat rosettes of fern-like foliage.
+It is most common in disturbed areas but will quickly be crowded out by more aggressive plants.

 Notes & Reference#7- Newcomb's Wildflower Guide (Newcomb), #14-Hedge maids and Fairy Candles (Jack Sanders), #41-Wildflowers of Wisconsin ( Stan Tekiela), #138-Parsleys, Fennels and Queen Ann's Lace (Barbara Perry Lawton)